MiraiBits/miraibits-frontend-nextjs/docs/RECEIPT_GENERATION_ANALYSIS.md

 # Receipt Generation Analysis & Headless Instance Feasibility

 ## Overview
-This document explains how receipt generation works in the Miraibits Next.js e-commerce application and evaluates its feasibility for headless (serverless) environments like Vercel.
+This document explains how receipt generation works in the Mirai.lk Next.js e-commerce application and evaluates its feasibility for headless (serverless) environments like Vercel.

 ---